-We will cover the most common types of drivers: Function drivers for devices on “protocol” buses such as USB; function drivers for devices on “backplane” buses such as PCI-E; and filter drivers for both types of devices.
+We will cover the most common types of drivers: Function drivers for devices on “protocol” buses such as USB; and function filter drivers.
 We include complete coverage of driver coding; writing and debugging .INF files; interfacing to the bus driver; I/O request management; driver installation; and debugging.

 Although we very clearly distinguish supported interfaces from undocumented information, we do show you a great many “how it really works inside” details of the operating system–details that are not available in the standard documentation.
 In addition, we cover the relationships between WDF and the Windows Driver Model (WDM) interfaces on which WDF is based.
 These details help you to learn WDF in terms of an internally consistent set of principles and mechanisms rather than as a set of seemingly arbitrary rules.
 Where you have choices of design methods for your driver, you will learn the advantages and disadvantages of each.

 |DRV150, Windows Internals for Driver Developers, or equivalent knowledge and experience: Attendees should understand the basic principles of demand-paged, virtual memory, multitasking operating systems.
 Attendees must have at least a reading knowledge of the C programming language.
 Familiarity with device driver development on other platforms will be helpful, but is not essential.